reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 We have defined `useMemo` hook to map the attributes from the incoming API data to columns in `react-table` component.
 We have also defined the `Children` and `Avatar` component to render the images of employees and their children.

-Finally, if we can run our app by executing the following command:
+Finally, we can run our app by executing the following command:

 ```bash
 cd client/ && npm run start